 Our role in the research project IoT4CPS (Trustworthy IoT for CPS https://iot4cps.at/) is to design and implement a demonstrator for automotive driving scenarios, addressing cybersecurity and privacy challenges related to various stakeholders engaged along the entire lifecycle of the connected cars.

-A current challenge in data-centric research projects like IoT4CPS is data acquisition to enable analysis and interpretation of the results in the form of effective decisions.
+A current challenge in data-centric research projects like IoT4CPS is about data acquisition that is to enable analysis and interpretation of the results in the form of effective decisions.
 As a metaphor of decision making intelligence, we used the term “Digital Twin”.

 - Searching for the relevant public data sources related to automotive lifecycle data (design, engineering and manufacturing of IoT devices and their CPSs, operational (driving) data, maintenance and disposal data),